 Neck Lift Cost

-Insurance providers are very unlikely to cover the cost of the procedure since they are undertaken by patients to address concerns over signs of aging.
+Insurance providers are very unlikely to cover the cost of the procedure since they are undertaken by patients to address concerns over signs of ageing.
 Procedures performed for aesthetic reasons are rarely covered by insurance providers as they help fund procedures undertaken for medical reasons.
 This means that the majority of patients will need to fund the entire procedure themselves.
-RealSelf state that the average cost of the procedure is $8,925 and the procedure can range from $2,000 to $15,500 depending on how extensive the procedure is.
-However, the American Society of Plastic Surgery states that the average cost for the procedure in 2020 in the United States is $5,774 but this does not include all the costs of the procedure and so the overall price will be more than this.
+RealSelf state that the average cost of the procedure is $8,925 while the American Society of Plastic Surgery states that the average cost for the procedure in 2020 in the United States is $5,774 but this does not include all the additional procedure costs.
 These prices vary due to the fact there are many factors that will greatly affect the cost of any cosmetic procedure.
+However, the majority of Dallas neck lift procedures will cost between the two average ranges stated by these two sources.
 Some of the main factors that will impact the cost of the procedure include:

 - The surgical technique performed